binhanle/eem202a-project/README.md

 ## Prior Work
 Audio-visual synchronization is a major factor when determining the quality of a streaming service.
 Traditionally, scientists work on temporal coordination between audio and video streams to minimize the impact of cumulative latencies at end-users’ multimedia devices [1,2].
 However, this approach often requires knowledge of the data transmission protocol applied on audio and video streams and derivations of complicated timing equations.
 Moreover, the outcome of synchronization can vary if latencies are introduced randomly across the entire streaming path [3].
 To bypass these complications while improving the results of audio-visual synchronization, researchers begin to incorporate feature-based analysis on audio and video streams.

 The emergence of machine learning helps boost the uses of feature-based analysis in audio-visual synchronization.
 A variety of machine learning models become available for extracting definitive features that can correlate audio and visual data based on the entailed events.
 For instance, Zhao et al. introduce a system that can locate the region of pixels on a video frame that correspond to a sound source in the audio stream [4].
 Another notable example is the Lip Reading machine learning model from Torfi et al. that matches human voices to lip motions [5].
 With the advantage of utilizing feature-based information to correlate audio and video streams, one can likely design a machine learning model to classify whether a streaming service has its video and audio synced at a good accuracy.

-"Insert SyncNet Paper Info"

 A couple of works had proposed their own trained machine learning systems to detect the presence of audio-visual synchronization in some given pairs of video and audio inputs [6,7].
 Nevertheless, there is limited information of concrete methods that can be used to resolve the detected time offsets between a pair of video and audio inputs.
 Given this point, there is a need to develop a working audio-visual synchronization system that enables follow-up synchronization after the detection of a time offset.